GoogleCloudPlatform/pgadapter/samples/python/sqlalchemy-sample/README.md

 read/write transactions.

 ## Performance Considerations

+### Parameterized Queries
+`psycopg2` does not use parameterized queries.
+Instead, `psycopg2` will replace query parameters with literals in the SQL string before sending these to PGAdapter.
+This means that each query must be parsed and planned separately.
+This will add latency to queries that are executed multiple times compared to if the queries were executed using actual query parameters.

 ### Read-only Transactions
 SQLAlchemy will by default use read/write transactions for all database operations, including for